Row-Stochastic Matrices Can Provably Outperform Doubly Stochastic Matrices in Decentralized Learning: Experimental Details and Additional Results

 Existing studies typically adopt a conservative choice of the inertia coefficient (e.g., $\varepsilon = 0.5$)~\cite{alghunaim2022unified,yuan2023removing}.
 In contrast, we set $\varepsilon = 0.3$, which achieves a more balanced trade-off between stability and convergence speed \cite{levin2017markov}.

 The results in Table~\ref{tab:spectral_gap} validate the observation discussed in Section~\ref{sec:comparison}: for regular graphs, uniform weights yield the largest spectral gap.
-Moreover, the matrices designed using the proposed weighting strategy achieve a substantially larger spectral gap in heterogeneous settings.
+Moreover, the matrices constructed on the tailored graphs achieve larger spectral gaps in heterogeneous settings.